Kelsi-Wolter/reveal.js/alex.md

 * Switch reads to new partition

 ---
+insert slide about example in service availability?
+---

 ## Cons Of Partitioned Tables

-* Must create partitions manually
+* Must create partitions manually - and take care to handle race condition errors
 * Some queries are slower
 * Need to write SQL to ensure uniqueness, vs `UNIQUE` constraint/index
 * Need to write SQL to implement `UPSERT` vs simple `INSERT ...
 ON CONFLICT(...)
 DO UPDATE`